May 26, 2022

 Joshua Chin, Chronos

-Give candidates all necessary information when scheduling an in-person interview.
-Make sure they’re aware of details like who to ask for, what to bring, how to dress, where to park, etc. Recruiters and TA teams should also explain what to expect and what the next steps are after the interview.
+Give candidates all the necessary information when scheduling an in-person interview.
+Ensure they know details like who to ask for, what to bring, how to dress, where to park, etc. Recruiters and TA teams should also explain what to expect and the next steps after the interview.
 Being up-front with candidates about important details is a simple and easy way to make the candidate experience during the hiring process less stressful.

 Datha Santomieri, Steadily

 Sell your company.
 Every interview goes both ways in terms of who is interviewing whom.
-Put each candidate at ease, by showing them how enthusiastic you are for them to come work for you.
+Put each candidate at ease by showing them how enthusiastic you are for them to come work for you.
 Do this by selling your company.
-Boast about why your current employees love to work there, and where you see your company headed in the next five years.
-This will instantly make them feel relaxed and excited to potentially get the job.
+Boast about why your current employees love to work there and where you see your company headed in the next five years.
+This will instantly make them feel relaxed and excited to get the job potentially.

 Ben Hyman, revivalrugs.com